Personal Branding Strategies for Authors

 My favorite side effect of a well-developed brand is the aphrodisiac of confidence-building.
 A personal brand is the best confidence builder I’ve ever witnessed.
 As your message and brand begin to take shape and “it” begins to feel real, you will feel a sense of validation and pride that is absolutely contagious.

 Trust that you are worthy of speaking your truth, and trust that your truth is valuable and needed.
 Like all other skill sets, it’s okay to take one step at a time.
 You are worthy of this time investment.
 Start small, but know you can grow your author power into a powerful, life-changing, earth-shaking brand.

 Trust, my beautiful friend, trust.

-Jeniffer Thompson is a personal branding expert, digital marketing strategist and host of The Premise podcast.
+Jeniffer Thompson is a personal branding expert, digital marketing strategist, and host of The Premise podcast.
 She is an author and speaker who delivers strategy-rich content and actionable tools that educate and empower authors.
-She and her husband, Chad, co-founded Monkey C Media in 2004 and have been creating author brands, award-winning book cover designs and author websites ever since.
-She is a co-founder of the San Diego Writers Festival, serves on the board of the San Diego Memoir Writers Association, and is currently writing her own coming of age memoir.
+She and her husband, Chad, co-founded Monkey C Media in 2004 and have been creating author brands, award-winning book cover designs, and author websites ever since.
+She is a co-founder of the San Diego Writers Festival, serves on the San Diego Memoir Writers Association board, and is currently writing her own coming of age memoir.
 Visit MonkeyCMedia.com and listen to her podcast at ThePremisePod.com.